sangeeta97/ccs_find/README.md

 ```

-or install packages individually name-wise.
+or download the codes as zip and unpack them and cd into the ccs_find folder and install packages individually name-wise or using requirements.txt

 ```
 pip install polars XlsxWriter xlrd numpy pandas pyarrow PyQt5 molmass matplotlib plotly lxml bokeh biosaur2 scipy